-Achieved Full-Year Forecasts for Net Sales, Operating Income and Net Income, and Posted Historic Highs, including for Net Income Attributable to Owners of the Parent
+Exceeded Full-Year Forecasts for Net Sales, Operating Income and Ordinary Income, and Posted Historic Highs, including for Net Income Attributable to Owners of the Parent

 In fiscal 2019, the first year of our Third Medium-Term Management Plan, we achieved our full-year targets for net sales, operating income, and ordinary income, driven mainly by domestic business.
 We have also steadily strengthened our base as a major global player, which includes posting record highs for net sales and for every profit indicator.
-By geographic segment, Sanwa Shutter Corporation, our business in Japan, recorded increases in sales and profit on the back of solid performance in core products such as heavy-duty shutters and in our maintenance and service business.
-Operating income fell short of our forecast, however, as steel prices, installation expenses, distribution expenses and other costs rose more than expected.
+By geographic segment, Sanwa Shutter Corporation, our business in Japan, recorded increases in sales and profit on the back of a solid performance in core products, such as heavy-duty shutters, and in our maintenance and service business following the completion of large-scale properties.
 In North America, although sales volume did not reach the level of our forecast, sales and profit were up due to the strong showing in our core door and door opener businesses, while rising steel costs were passed on to the selling prices.
-In Europe, even though operating income was below the level of the previous year on a yen basis due to the effect of foreign currency exchanges, sales and profit increased and operating income exceeded our forecast due to steady progress in existing businesses and the synergy from integration with Bolton Gate Services Ltd.
+In Europe, even though operating income was below the level of the previous year on a yen basis due to the effect of foreign currency exchanges, sales and profit increased and operating income exceeded our forecast due to steady progress in existing businesses and the benefits of consolidation with Robust AB.

 Two Years to Establish the Foundations for Becoming the Top Brand as a Major Global Player